John-Weymark/John-Weymark.github.io/_pages/research.md

 <i>Homo Oeconomicus</i>, Special Issue on “Crooked Thinking or Straight Talk: Modernizing Epicurean Philosophy,” forthcoming.
 <a class="hover" href="https://link.springer.com/article/10.1007/s41412-021-00116-1" target="_blank"> Link to the published version. </a>
 <br>
-86. Edit Karni and John A. Weymark, “Impartiality and Relative Utilitarianism,” <i>Social Choice and Welfare</i>, forthcoming.
+86. Edi Karni and John A. Weymark, “Impartiality and Relative Utilitarianism,” <i>Social Choice and Welfare</i>, forthcoming.
 <a class="hover" href="https:doi.org/10.1007/s00355-024-01518-1" target="_blank"> Link to the published version. </a>
 <hr>